WUT-IDEA/MealRecPlus/README.md

 ## Data Loader
 We provide a data loader (data_loader.py) to load relationship data as matrices and healthiness data as arrays for ease of use.

+## Acknowledge
+Thanks to Nathan Nichols for the suggestion on data loader code.